 Heading south out of the city we enter the stark Atacama Desert, quickly reaching the oasis known as the Pantanos de Villa marshes, a wonderful nature reserve rich with both migrants and resident waterbirds.
 Birds abound here, with a list of around 200 species.
-Here we hope to see White-tufted and Great grebes; Least Bittern; Puna Ibis; White-cheeked Pintail; Cinnamon Teal; Harris’s Hawk; Plumbeous Rail; Peruvian Thick-knee; Band-tailed, Belcher’s, Gray-hooded, Kelp, and the unique Gray gull, as well as what must be the best-looking of all terns, the magnificent Inca Tern, and (with luck) the rare tiny Peruvian Tern; the stunning Many-colored Rush-Tyrant; Vermilion Flycatcher; Peruvian Red-breasted Meadowlark; Yellow-hooded Blackbird; Chestnut-throated Seedeater; and more.
+Here we hope to see White-tufted and Great grebes; Least Bittern; Puna Ibis; White-cheeked Pintail; Cinnamon Teal; Harris’s Hawk; Plumbeous Rail; the sought after Peruvian Thick-knee; Belcher’s, Gray-hooded, Andean, Kelp, and the unique Gray gull, as well as what must be the best-looking of all terns, the magnificent Inca Tern, and (with luck) the rare tiny Peruvian Tern.
+Marshes hold Least Bittern; the stunning Many-colored Rush-Tyrant; Vermilion Flycatcher; Peruvian Red-breasted Meadowlark; Yellow-hooded Blackbird; Chestnut-throated Seedeater; and more.

 The quaint little fishing village of Pucusana offers a trip highlight—a boating excursion exploring this incredibly rich coastline that is home to breeding colonies of thousands of seabirds and marine mammals.
-Species we expect to see include the endangered Humboldt Penguin, Peruvian Diving-Petrel (rare), Peruvian Pelican, Peruvian Booby, Red-legged and Guanay cormorants, the endemic Surf (Peruvian Seaside) Cinclodes, and Blackish Oystercatcher.
-We’ll enjoy exceptional looks at large colonies of noisy South American Sea Lions, as well as possible encounters with cetaceans that should include Bottlenose and Dusky dolphins.
+Species we expect to see include the endangered Humboldt Penguin, Peruvian Diving-Petrel (rare), Peruvian Pelican, Peruvian Booby, stunning Red-legged and odd Guanay cormorants, the endemic Surf (Peruvian Seaside) Cinclodes, and Blackish Oystercatcher.
+We’ll also enjoy exceptional looks at large colonies of noisy South American Sea Lions, as well as possible encounters with cetaceans such as Bottlenose or Dusky dolphins.

-A quick stop in desert scrub may reward us with Short-tailed Field-Tyrant and Lesser Nighthawk, and depending on flowering plants, we could encounter Oasis Hummingbird, Purple-collared Woodstar, and Peruvian Sheartail.
+A quick stop along a desert stream may reward us with Rufescent Flycatcher (Bran-colored) split, Short-tailed Field-Tyrant, and, depending on flowering plants, we could encounter Oasis Hummingbird, Purple-collared Woodstar, or even Peruvian Sheartail.